Your Food, Simplified — movewell.

 Don't go from 0 to 100 overnight

 Nutrition labels can be confusing but once you know what to look for it takes 10 seconds.
-Here's exactly what to pay attention to.

 1️⃣